Trautenstein

-Trautenstein is a village in the borough of Oberharz am Brocken in the district of Harz in the German state of Saxony-Anhalt.
+Trautenstein (/de/) is a village in the borough of Oberharz am Brocken in the district of Harz in the German state of Saxony-Anhalt.
 Formerly an independent municipality, it was merged into the town of Hasselfelde in 2002, which was merged into Oberharz am Brocken in 2010.
 Its population is 390 (2021).

 Geography

 The small climatic health resort lies in the valley of the Rappbode at the southwestern end of the Rappbode Reservoir.
 South of the village is the Bärenhöhe ("Bear Heights"), also known as the Carlshaushöhe, which is 626 metres high.
 The popular Carlshaus Tower, a telecommunication and observation tower of the Harz Narrow Gauge Railway, is on the summit.

 Larger towns and villages in the vicinity include Braunlage, Bad Lauterberg, Bad Harzburg (in Lower Saxony) and Blankenburg, Wernigerode and Hasselfelde (in Saxony-Anhalt).
 The most important link road is the B 242 from Hasselfelde to Braunlage, which passes through Trautenstein.